+51 952325450 info@manunatureperu.com

 Day 3Exploring Palotoa Ecological Reserve

 Our expert guide takes us on immersive nature walks, where we will have the opportunity to encounter colorful bird species.
-Marvel at the diversity of plant life, including towering trees, intricate orchids, and medicinal plants.
+Marvel at the diversity of plant life, including towering and giant trees, intricate orchids, and medicinal plants.

 In addition to wildlife and natural beauty, the Palotoa Ecological Reserve also offers cultural experiences, allowing us to interact with local indigenous communities and learn about their traditional ways of life.